diku-dk/ap-e2024-pub/week4/README.md

 ### Handout Structure
 The handout has the following structure.
-This will be the same structure as the assignment (indeed, these exercises will form the starting basis of the assignment), so pay attention!
+This will be the same structure as the assignment (these exercises will form the starting basis of the assignment), so pay attention!

 ```
+handout
+├── runtests.hs
-src
+├── src
-└── APL
+│   └── APL
-    ├── AST.hs
+│       ├── AST.hs
-    ├── Eval.hs
+│       ├── Eval.hs
-    ├── InterpIO.hs
+│       ├── InterpIO.hs
-    ├── InterpPure.hs
+│       ├── InterpPure.hs
-    ├── Interp_Tests.hs
+│       ├── Interp_Tests.hs
-    └── Monad.hs
+│       └── Monad.hs
+└── week4.cabal
 ```

-- `APL.Eval`: Contains the `eval :: Exp -> EvalM Val` function to create an evaluation computation from an `Exp`. **You should put your evaluation function (along with any necessary helper functions) from assignment 2 here.**
+- `runtests.hs`: Test runner. *Do not modify this file.*

+- `week4.cabal`: Cabal build file. *Do not modify this file.*

+- `src/APL/AST.hs`: AST definition. *Do not modify this file.*

+- `src/APL/Eval.hs`: An incomplete evaluator corresponding to the solution to the week 2 exercises.
+You should replace this module with complete evaluator from your solution to assignment 2.

+- `src/APL/InterpIO.hs`: Contains the incomplete IO-based `runEvalIO` interpreter.

-- `APL.InterpPure`: Contains the `runEval` interpreter.
-The "Pure" in the name comes from the fact that this interpreter is side-effect free.
+- `src/APL/InterpPure.hs`: Contains the incomplete pure `runEval` interpreter.

-- `APL.InterpIO`: Contains the `runEvalIO` interpreter.
-The "IO" in the name comes from the fact this interpreter runs in the IO monad and hence can generate side effects.

-- `APL.Interp_Tests.hs`: Put your tests for both `runEval` and `runEvalIO` here.

-- `APL.Monad`: Contains the definition of the `Free` monad and the `EvalOp` effects, and along with many useful interfaces that you will have to complete.

-**Note**: the `APL.Monad` contains a definition of the `State` type that differs from what you did in assignment 2 since we will no longer track printed strings in the state.
-Since your `eval` function should be agnostic to the specifics of `State` (aside from `evalKvGet` and `evalKvPut`), this shouldn't matter (we will redfine `evalKvGet` and `evalKvPut` in this assignment).

-The `APL` module already contains various definitions that should be familiar to you from the prior weeks.
-It also contains a definition of the free monad: `Free e a`.
-To start,
+- `src/APL/Interp_Tests.hs`: An interpreter test suite where you will add plentiful tests.

 ### Getting Started